 End-to-End Encryption

-Protect your text data with strong encryption.
-When enabled, your entries,
+Keep your text data private with encryption.
+When you turn this on, your entries,

 , and tasks are encrypted on your device before syncing.
-Only you can decrypt and read your data.
+Only you can read your data.

 What's Protected